-8.22 Information Systems Security Bachelor of Science Degree Program www.grantham.edu/disclosure/#BS-INSS
+8.26 Information Systems Security Bachelor of Science Degree Program

-The objective of the Bachelor of Science in Information Systems Security degree program is to provide students with the knowledge and skills to enter the workforce and advance in professional cybersecurity or information security roles.
+The objective of the Information Systems Security degree program is to provide students with the knowledge and skills to enter the workforce and advance in professional cybersecurity or information security roles.
 Required coursework builds a foundation and broad base of skills in network protocols, advanced security concepts and operating systems and system architecture.
 Courses are aligned to the Network+, Security+ and CISSP industry-standard certifications.
 In addition to the general education requirements, the outcomes of the program are: